elazarl/goproxy/README.md

 if this prevents someone from using the software, do let mee know and I'll consider changing it.

 At any rate, user feedback is very important for me, so I'll be delighted to know if you're using this package.

+# Beta Software

+I've received a positive feedback from a few people who use goproxy in production settings.
+I believe it is good enough for usage.

+I'll try to keep reasonable backwards compatability.
+In case of a major API change, I'll change the import path.